kulmetehan/turkish-diaspora-app/Docs/admin-city-management.md

 ## Overview

 The City Management interface (`#/admin/cities`) allows authenticated admins to configure discovery grids for cities and districts through a user-friendly web interface.
-All changes are written directly to `Infra/config/cities.yml` with automatic backups, eliminating the need for manual file editing.
+All changes are written directly to the database (`cities_config` and `districts_config` tables), making them immediately available to Discovery Train and other services without requiring git commits.

 ### Key Features